-"The point system is generally fair but men in combat, and I mean the boys who have been doing the fighting, should be given extra points for every day they have been in combat.
-That's the only unfair thing about leader from Kirk, W. Va t been given an equal break.
-It's true they get campaign The combat Co.
-1st Bn., Cinn., Ohio.

-Pressing Experts Iron Out Problem Sgt.
+"The point system is generally fair but men in combat, and I mean the boys who have been doing the fighting, should be given extra points for every day they bat.
+That's the only leader from Kirk, W. Va t been given an equal break.
+It's true they get campaign from rear echelon The combat Co.
+1st Bn., Cinn., Ohio. doesn't get any more credit than the rear cussing old times.
+It was as if life took Pressing Experts Iron Out Problem Sgt.
 Harry Randall, Cortland, N. Y., and S/Sgt.
 Robert D. Standfast, East Orange, New Jersey, of Company B ex-amined their wallets and discovered they were void, so they locked heads in order to determine how they could remedy their financial status.
 Discovering an electric iron in the billets where they are staying, the two men started a pressing service, advertising the installation of real pleats in O.D. uniforms for the price of ten marks or one dollar.
 Their slogan is "We fought in the bulge, now we remove the bulge from your trousers come to Harry's for a good cleaning."
 Stanfast, holding the higher rank naurally became the brains behind the ousiness and Randall, being only a buck, was subordinate to chief presser.
 For their first piece of work, Randall pressed his own uniform, hanging it in his room for display and pretty soon the bait brought an overflow of business.
 Within a couple of days all of Company B were wearing pressed O. Ds, and at the end of that time the sergeants had amassed a fair sum of money.
 With work completed they are awaiting a change of clothing for the company so they can once again open their pressing establishment.

-Riviera is Paradise

-(Continued from Page 1)
+Riviera is Paradise (Continued from Page 1) S/Sgt.

-S/Sgt.
 Glenwood Gingerich E C., also eemed to think that the Riviera was a slight improvement over his Elbe River foxhole.
 Almost effervescent, he told of his "Mediterranean meanderings": I was lucky.
 I went there by plane, and we refueled at Paris.
 I had a chance to see that city by air.
 Also on the way back we flew over country, that you and I sweated and bled for.
 It was quite an experience to see the terrain as an Army pilot sees it.
 When we got to Nice, we plunked down 120 francs, for our hotel room and meals that were prepared by French chefs.
-From there on in, it was one continuous stream of entertainment: movies, bars, shows, boat cruises, Ca sinos, sight seeing tours, etc. I also had
+From there on in, it was one continuous stream of entertainment: movies, bars, shows, boat cruises, Ca sinos, sight seeing tours, etc. I also had kind of perfume you can name.
 Fashion Parade